Afsaneh Mashayekhi Beschloss: Career

 She led the World Bank's energy investments and policy work on areas including renewable energy, power and infrastructure to reduce carbon emissions.
 In 1987, Beschloss also worked at Shell International Group Planning in London, and later became a managing director and partner of the Carlyle Group.

 Beschloss founded the investment firm RockCreek Group in 2003.
 As of 2019, it managed over $14 billion in investments.
 The firm was an early adopter of investments based on environmental, social, and corporate governance.

 In 2018, Beschloss was appointed to trustee positions at the Doris Duke Charitable Foundation and Dana–Farber Cancer Institute, as well as to the board of directors at the Center for Global Development.
 She co-chaired the 2018 Conference of Montreal for the International Economic Forum of the Americas.
-In 2019, she joined the Board of Trustees for the National Geographic Society.
+In 2019, she joined the board of trustees for the National Geographic Society.

 She is the co-author of The Economics of Natural Gas (Oxford) and has written numerous journal articles on climate, finance, renewable energy and impact investment, published by Chatham House and The Globe and Mail, among others.
-She advises governments, central banks and regulatory agencies on public and financial policy.

 Beschloss was chosen by the Carnegie Corporation of New York for its list of "Great Immigrants, Great Americans 2020" and has received the Institutional Investor Lifetime Achievement Award and the Robert F. Kennedy Human Rights Ripple of Hope Award.

-Beschloss is a member of the Advisory Board for CNBC's 2022 Delivering Alpha Investor Summit.
+Beschloss is a member of the advisory board for CNBC's 2022 Delivering Alpha Investor Summit.